 Looking for guidance around demand generation?
 Check out The B2B Marketers Cliff Notes to B2B Demand Generation

-Events and B2B Lead Generation: 4 Reasons Why It Works
+Events and Leads: 4 Reasons Why It Works

-Networking and lead generation are the primary reasons business events, such as conventions, trade shows, and product demonstrations exist.
+Networking and lead acquisition are the primary reasons business events, such as conventions, trade shows, and product demonstrations exist.

 Hosting an event also gives your company control over how you introduce your new products and services, and allows you to collect high-quality leads from prospective customers.